elailai94/Joules/README.md

 #### Version 0.3.0
 * Added Physics formulas in quantum
+* Added more geometric formulas commonly used in Physics

 ### Contribution
 Please feel free to submit any ideas, questions, or problems by reporting an issue.